-The National Gallery of Australia presented masterpieces from the collection of the Musée d'Orsay from December 2009-April 2010.
+The National Gallery of Australia presented masterpieces from the collection of the Musée d'Orsay from December 2009 to April 2010.
 Australia was the first country to exhibit the chosen works together outside France.
-Australia has made a significant contribution to the Musée du Quai Branly, a major international museum dedicated to the world's indigenous arts and cultures that opened in Paris in June 2006.
-A permanent installation of works by eight Australian Indigenous artists commissioned by the Australian Government has been incorporated into the structure of one of the main buildings of the museum.
+Australia has made a significant contribution to the Musée du Quai Branly, a major international museum dedicated to the world's indigenous arts and cultures that opened in Paris in 2006.
+In June 2013, the Musée de Quai Branly installed a major piece of indigenous art installed on the roof of the museum.

 Education and other people-to-people links

-France is the third largest source of international students from Europe studying in Australian universities, English language colleges and vocational education and training institutes, with 4,735 enrolments in 2010.
+France is the third largest source of international students from Europe studying in Australian universities, English language colleges and vocational education and training institutes, with 4,072 enrolments in 2013.
 France is an important academic, research and exchange agreements partner – some 38 Australian universities have over 300 active international agreements with French institutions.
 In 2012 the Australia-France Alumni Network (A-FAN), administered by the Australian Embassy in Paris, that facilitates links between French graduates of Australian institutions.

 The Working Holiday Maker Agreement signed between Australia and France in 2003 has also contributed to advancing the bilateral relationship.
 France is Australia's fastest growing source of working holiday makers.
-Around 20,000 young French citizens visit Australia each year under the scheme.
-The scheme encourages cross-cultural exchange and enhances interpersonal links between Australia and France.
+Approximately 24,000 young French citizens visited Australia under this scheme in 2012-13, enhancing cross-cultural exchange and interpersonal links between the two countries.